gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

   - `node_selector` configuration
   - `node_selector` overwrites

-Other parameters don't have any influence on the above outlined selection process.
+Other parameters don't influence the selection process described above.
-However, other parameters, for example, `affinity` configuration, can be used to further limit the nodes on which builds will be scheduled on.
+However, you can use parameters like `affinity` to further limit the nodes on which builds are scheduled.

 ## Nodes